Shorten Your Book Manuscript with These 12 Tips

 • Budget for copy editing to help ensure that your writing is more clear, concise, and efficient.

-• Budget for developmental editing if organization and structure is not your strong suit or you’re struggling with creating your outline.
+• Budget for developmental editing if organization is not your strong suit or you’re struggling with creating your outline or are not confident about the structure of the book.

 Write, publish, and market your nonfiction book—better.